-“Bikes & Blooms” was the name of my first solo exhibition of paintings and textiles which took place at Four Walls, Melton.
+“Bikes & Blooms” was my first solo exhibition of paintings and textiles which took place at Four Walls, Melton.

 Anyway I digress; back to the exhibition …

-Butterflies and dragonflies changing forms seem very like a metaphor for the changing inner (and outer lives) of us humans.
-Middle age is a type of metamorphosis, as are the teenage years and the early stages of development of a baby.
+Butterflies and dragonflies evolutionary process feel very much like a metaphor for the changing inner (and outer lives) of us humans.

 The odd rock star has snuck in, as well as the occasional stars I have spotted whilst living in France and Rutland.
 All have stories of evolution and metamorphosis aplenty …